Enterprising student bags £13,000 investment in business idea

 A Computer Science final year student has secured a £13,000 investment in his business idea to develop a website/app to match talented freelancers with start-up businesses which are seeking digital services.

-‘Topwork’ is the brainchild of Karl Swanepoel, who won over the judges in this year’s Aberystwyth University InvEnterPrize student ideas competition.
+‘Topwork’ (now Revolancer) is the brainchild of Karl Swanepoel, who won over the judges in this year’s Aberystwyth University InvEnterPrize student ideas competition.

 “Topwork is a digital platform that connects entrepreneurs and small business owners with talented, remote-working freelancers and students who specialise in digital skills including but not limited to graphic design, writing, programming, and media”, Karl explains.
 “The goal of the platform is to pull down the barriers of entry to starting and growing a business online and earning a remote income.”